fintech-systems/laravel-payfast/README.md

 ## Livewire Setup

+### Jetstream

+If you are using [Laravel Jetstream](https://jetstream.laravel.com), you can easily modify the profile page to include subscription information by modifying the file below.

-In `resources/views/profiles/show.php`, add the two Livewire components that displays subscriptions and receipts.
+In `resources/views/profiles/show.php`, add the Livewire components:

 ```
     <!-- Subscriptions -->
         <div class="mt-10 sm:mt-0">
-            @livewire('payfast-jetstream-subscriptions')
+            @livewire('jetstream-subscriptions')
         </div>

         <x-jet-section-border />